 While deciding the career in which you want to be, the deciding factor is not only the one you think can enjoy working on.

 But being in that category requires a lot of skills, understanding the responsibilities as well as the necessary job duties for the career you chose.
 The same goes while choosing a career as a QA Analyst.
 It does not only require you to be a good tester, quick learner, extraordinary thinker but also requires being a complex problem solver too.

-Although the above-mentioned qualities are not achieved instantly, obviously it requires experience also.
+Although the above-mentioned qualities are not achieved instantly, obviously it requires experience and days of hard work also.

-This article will cover each and every aspect which is a must to be a QA Analyst.
-The most frequently asked QA test Analyst interview questions and answers included here will give you a clear idea of your interview preparation.
+This article will cover every aspect whose knowledge is mandatory to be a QA Analyst.
+The most frequently asked QA Test Analyst interview questions and answers included here will give you a clear idea of your interview preparation.

 Q #1) What are the responsibilities of a QA Analyst?

-Answer: QA Analyst is the one who ensures that every possible measure has taken place for testing each and the feature of software solution both functionally and technically.
+Answer: QA Analyst is the one who ensures that every possible measure has been taken for testing each feature of software solution both functionally and technically.

 The major responsibilities of QA Analyst can be enlisted as follows: